 The narrative for each scenario will come with a list containing the information items to be considered for disclosure.
 We will randomize the order of the list per participant.
 Additionally, we will randomly designate the specific information units that will earn investigation points or incur danger points.
 We will also use three different randomizations as extra safeguards to eliminate potential item and order effects and to prevent participants from possibly exploiting the process.
 Appendix 4 contains the scenarios and the code we will use to randomize decisions that will earn or detract points.
 With three scenarios and 16 disclosure decisions per scenario, each participant will provide 48 decisions.
 With N = 300 participants, we estimate to collect 14,400 observations.

 Table 2 provides an overview of the research design.
 As one can infer from the preliminary study’s results, the current procedure protocol is comprehensible to participants.
-We observed no anomalies in the data.
-Next follows two weblinks to illustrations of the procedure we have just described.

 A snapshot of the replication study (animated image): https://osf.io/shrac.